-Advocacy Disasters can disrupt a normal day with little or no warning.
+Advocacy Disasters can disrupt a normal day anywhere in the world with little or no warning.
 Safety and survival often hinge on your level of emergency preparedness.

 Whether it is a gas explosion in the Texas panhandle or a mudslide in Southern California, the common denominator is that uncommon occurrences tend to shake our world.

 We might not know when hurricanes, floods or tornadoes will strike.
 But we know man-made or natural disasters can — and do — happen almost anywhere.
 Often, people are injured or killed.
 To escape from harm, emergency preparedness is essential.

 Be informed of the types of disasters and emergencies that might occur in your area.
 Stay connected (radio, TV, internet).
 Know how your community will warn residents in the event of an emergency.
 Do your children recognize the sound of a tornado siren?
 Keep a charger at the ready for your cell phone.

 2. Stock emergency kits